Denis2054/Transformers-for-NLP-2nd-Edition/README.md

 December 6,2023.
 The notebooks in this repository were updated. **Note**: Watch for more changes in 2024 Q1.
 - As of January 4,2024, [OpenAI deprecations](https://platform.openai.com/docs/deprecations) apply to 'davinci'.
 The recommended replacement is 'davinci-002'
 - Google Colab:  Cohere(language functions) and tiktoken(BPE tokenizer) required to install OpenAI(!pip install tiktoken and !pip install --upgrade cohere)
-- API call changed from openai.Completion.create to openai.completions.create with client= [YOUR OPENAI CLIENT]
+- API call changed from "openai.Completion.create" to "client.chat.completions.create" with client= [YOUR OPENAI CLIENT]
 - API call changed from engine=[model name] to model=[model name]
 - Response object is evolving.
-Recommendation: first print response, then analyze object to then access what you need.
+Recommendation: first print "response", then analyze the object to then access what you need.

 ### Running on a cloud platform or in your environment